Stephen and Robbie Amell Play Criminals With Superpowers in the First Teaser for Code 8

 Recent Comments

-- princessroxana on SFF Horse Breeds: “And I Want a Pony.”
-19 mins ago

-- allthewayupstate on All the New Fantasy Books Coming out in November!
-20 mins ago
+- B0b on Netflix Orders Second Season of Katie Sackhoff’s Another Life 10 mins ago

+- RobMRobM on HBO Has Axed Its Game of Thrones Spinoff Starring Naomi Watts 13 mins ago

-- Cal on The CW is Developing a Supergirl Spinoff: Superman & Lois 22 mins ago
+- Sunspear on The CW is Developing a Supergirl Spinoff: Superman & Lois 18 mins ago

+- Andrew Mcclure on Netflix Orders Second Season of Katie Sackhoff’s Another Life 22 mins ago

+- kareni on Sleeps With Monsters: Very Different Debuts 30 mins ago